-You’re probably familiar with the term “branding,” but do you know what it means and how it applies to you?
+You’re probably familiar with the term “branding,” but do you know what author branding in particular means and how it applies to you?

 Entrepreneur Magazine defines branding as “The marketing practice of creating a name, symbol, or design that identifies and differentiates a product from other products.”

-But aren’t your books the products – not you?
-Yes and no. In most cases, you’re the brand, while your books are “brand extensions” – literally, extension of your brand onto additional products.
+But aren’t your books the products—not you?
+Yes and no. In most cases, you’re the brand, while your books are “brand extensions”—literally, extension of your brand into additional products.

 For example, Oreo, a “brand” we know and love, has recently introduced a flurry of “brand extensions” that include Birthday Cake Oreos, Oreo Thin Bites, and Peanut Butter Oreos.
 (Mmmm….)

 When establishing your author branding, you’ll want to consider:

 As an author, you might not be as well-known as that cookie with the creamy white filling, but you’re still a brand.
 In addition to books, your author branding might also extend to online courses you’ve created, presentations you make, and even other products such as t-shirts and coffee mugs.

 With a book series, the titles in the collection are extensions of the series brand, which is an extension of your author branding.

 The Dummies multi-author book series from publisher John Wiley & Sons, Inc. is a good example.
 The name “Dummies” is the brand—it even says so on the series logo.
 The many individual titles are brand extensions.

 Successful self-published romantic comedy writer Jami Albright is an example of a single-author brand.
 Her humorous “Brides on the Run” series reflects her personality—fun, funny, and smart.